-In 2011, upon the approval of the TSX, we established a long term incentive plan pursuant to which we are able to issue share-based, share-denominated and other long term incentives.
+In 2011, upon the approval of the TSX, we established a long-term incentive plan, the Equity Incentive Plan, pursuant to which we are able to issue share-based, share-denominated and other long-term incentives.
 All officers, employees, non-employee directors and other individuals making sustained contributions to us are eligible to receive awards under the Equity Incentive Plan.
 The purpose of the Equity Incentive Plan is to encourage selected employees, officers, and directors to acquire a proprietary interest in our growth and performance.

-As of March 23, 2021, the number of issued and outstanding awards which are issuable pursuant to securities exercisable to acquire shares under the Equity Incentive Plan is 4,067,212.
+As of March 21, 2022, the number of issued and outstanding awards which are issuable pursuant to securities exercisable to acquire shares under the Equity Incentive Plan is 3,506,464.
 The types of awards available under the Equity Incentive Plan include Options, RSUs, PSUs and DSUs, the terms of which are described herein.
-Please see "Compensation Discussion and Analysis - Long Term Equity Incentives - Equity Incentive Plan".
+Please see "Compensation Discussion and Analysis - Long-Term Equity Incentives - Equity Incentive Plan".
 The Equity Incentive Plan is administered by the CGCN Committee and, in turn, the Board.